-All flights took place in an EC130 helicopter.
-A handheld Garmin GPS 96C was used to mark the aircraft location in real time.
-This unit reported aircraft position every 15 seconds.
-The specified accuracy of the Wide Area Augmentation System was less than three meters 95 % of the time.
-In addition, automated flight following data from the aircraft was also obtained.
-This system reported the aircraft's position every 60 seconds over a radio link.
+All flights took place in an EC130 helicopter (Airbus Helicopters, Marignane, France).
+A hand-held Garmin GPS 96C (Garmin International, Inc., Olathe, KS, US) was used to mark the aircraft location in real time.
+This unit reported aircraft position every 15 s.
+The specified accuracy of the Wide Area Augmentation System was less than 3 m, 95% of the time.
+In addition, automated flight-following data from the aircraft were also obtained.
+This system reported the aircraft's position every 60 s over a radio link.

-Generation III ANVIS 4949 binocular night vision goggles were used.
-A Canon FS200 recorded video.
+Generation III ANVIS 4949 binocular NVGs (ANVIS 4949 binocular NVGs, ITT Corp., Roanoke, VA, USA) were used.
+A Canon FS200 recorded video (Canon Corp., Tokyo, Japan).
 Audio from the cockpit was fed directly into the camera.

-Plot Profiles
+Plot profiles

 The test grid consisted of 109 surveyed locations for precisely located test fires.
-Based on universal transverse mercator (UTM) coordinate system, the grid was 100 hectares (ha) with each plot point spaced on 100 by 100 m grid intervals.
+Based on the universal transverse mercator (UTM) coordinate system, the grid was 100 ha with each plot point spaced on $100 \times 100$ -m grid intervals.
 Canopy density and type of tree coverage varied with each plot and included dense coniferous, dense or semi-dense mixed, and dense or semi-dense deciduous stands.
 Although it was still springtime, the canopy for the deciduous stands was beginning to fill in, likely due to the mild weather.
-Elevation of the plots varied between 215 m and 295 m above mean sea level (ASL).
+Elevation of the plots varied between 215 and 295 m above mean sea level (ASL).

-Target Fires
+Target fires

 On each of the four nights, one to six small test fires were lit at locations within the grid.
-There were a total of six simulated fires lit on the $22^{nd}/23^{rd}$ (i.e. starting on the night of April 22^{nd} and continuing into the morning of April 23^{rd}), four fires on both the $23^{rd}/24^{th}$ and $24^{th}/25^{th}$, as well as one fire on the $25^{th}/26^{th}$.
-Fuels for the test fires were placed in 30 cm by 40 cm aluminum fire-proof containers.
+A total of six simulated fires were lit on 22-23 April (i.e. starting on the night of 22 April and continuing into the morning of 23 April), four fires on each of 23-24 and 24-25 April, and one fire on 25-26 April.
+Fuels for the test fires were placed in aluminium $30 \times 40$ -cm, fire-proof containers.
 In many instances, multiple sources were combined in a single plot to simulate a larger fire.
-Fuel sources were charcoal briquettes (Royal Oak brand, 6.3 x 6.3 x 3.8 cm briquettes; approximately 60 briquettes lit with starter fluid), artificial fireplace logs (Ecolog Citronella Logs, 30 x 10 x 10 cm, 0.9 kg) and alcohol gel torches (385 ml can).
+Fuel sources were charcoal briquettes (Royal Oak brand briquettes, Royal Oak Enterprises, Roswell, GA, USA, $6.3 \times 6.3 \times 3.8$ cm; ~60 briquettes lit with starter fluid), artificial fireplace logs (Ecolog Citronella Logs, Canadian Tire, Toronto, Canada, $30 \times 10 \times 10$ cm, 0.9 kg) and alcohol gel torches (385-mL can).

 Fires were monitored visually and through temperature readings made with thermocouples and a data logger.
-Log fires tended to rise rapidly in temperature shortly after being lit, then gradually decline in temperature throughout the evening; they tended to smoulder much longer then other fires, lasting into the late morning.
-Charcoal briquette fires typically burned hottest after lighting, presumably due to the open flame and effects of the starter before starting a phase of approximately exponential decay in temperature.
+Log fires tended to rise rapidly in temperature shortly after being lit, then gradually decline in temperature throughout the evening; they tended to smoulder much longer than other fires, lasting into the late morning.
+Charcoal briquette fires typically burned hottest after lighting, presumably due to the open flame and effects of the starter, before entering a phase of approximately exponential decay in temperature.
 The temperature of torch fires typically increased rapidly then burned uniformly (with spiking and oscillatory fluctuations likely due to wind gusts and variations) before decreasing rapidly.
-As a result the torch fires were a well-controlled target until they began to extinguish.
+As a result, the torch fires were a well-controlled target until they began to extinguish.
 The rapid extinction essentially makes these sources both present and stable (on the scale of minutes although flickering on a shorter time scale), or essentially 'out'.
-However they were very small and gave off little light making them the most difficult target to spot.
+However, they were very small and gave off little light, making them the most difficult target to spot.